 What hours will the gates close?

-The gates are closed between 7pm and 7am, but pedestrian access is still possible at this time with a Friends of Dalkeith Annual Pass card.
+The gates are closed between 7pm and 7am, but pedestrian access is still possible out with these time with a Friends of Dalkeith Annual Pass or Dog Walker Pass.

 All pedestrian gates will be well lit and covered by CCTV and intercom.
-Download a map of the park
+Download a map of the Park here.